Welcome to the DIRECT Greece Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 What is the best way for friends/family to contact me while abroad?

-Check out the Communication Abroad section under the “Pre-Departure Info” tab for details on staying in touch.
-WiFi is accessible in our hotels.
+Check out the Communication Abroad section under the “Pre-Departure Info” tab for details on renting a local cell phone.
+WiFi is also accessible in our hotel.

 If there is an emergency in the U.S. and your family needs to contact LeadAbroad, please have them call our emergency response line at 404.720.5657 and dial extension 710.